 Hampton Court Palace

-Hampton Court Palace is one of the Royal Palaces situated in the borough of Richmond upon Thames and was home to arguably one of the most famous royals – King Henry VIII.
+Hampton Court Palace is my favourite London landmarks.
+It is one of the Royal Palaces situated in the borough of Richmond upon Thames and was home to arguably one of the most famous royals – King Henry VIII.
 The building of the palace began in 1515 for Cardinal Thomas Wolsey.
 Along with St James’s Palace, it is one of only two surviving palaces out of the many owned by King Henry VIII.

 Apart from the Palace itself and its gardens, other points of interest for visitors include the celebrated maze, the historic real tennis court, and the huge grapevine, the largest in the world as of 2005.
 The palace’s home park is the site of the annual Hampton Court Palace Festival and Hampton Court Palace Flower Show.